tetrateio/workshop-101/06-app-security-s2s/README.md

 ...
 ```

-- Seeing that we now have out Market Data service completely locked down, except for the ingress gateway, we now need to expose our service externally via the gateway.
+- Seeing that we now have our Market Data service completely locked down, except for the ingress gateway, we now need to expose our service externally via the gateway.
 We'll update the IngressGateway with a setting for external DNS resolution in addition to a TLS Certificate.

 ```bash
 envsubst < 06-app-security-s2s/04-external-config.yaml | kubectl --context cloud-a-01 apply -f -